 This policy function is to be used as a decorator for several API functions.
-E.g. token/assign, token/setpin, token/init If the policy is set to define the PIN to be encrypted, the request.all\data is modified like this: encryptpin = True privacyidea.api.lib.prepolicy.enroll\pin(request=None, action=None)
+E.g. token/assign, token/setpin, token/init If the policy is set to define the PIN to be encrypted, the request.all\data is modified like this: encryptpin = True It uses the policy SCOPE.ENROLL, ACTION.ENCRYPTPIN privacyidea.api.lib.prepolicy.enroll\pin(request=None, action=None)